-Class action lawsuits have been filed against the makers of Paxil, a drug used to treat depression.
-The drug’s maker, GlaxoSmithKline, has paid billions of dollars to users forced to deal with injuries, birth defects, and wrongful death.
-Paxil has also been named in antitrust claims and was ordered to pay a fine of $3 billion in fees.
-Further claims say Paxil has been illegally promoted as safe for treating depression in children, despite not having received the go-ahead from the FDA for use by people younger than 18.
+Paxil’s maker, GlaxoSmithKline (GSK), has paid $ billions in settlements and compensation for injuries, birth defects, and wrongful death caused by the medication.
+GSK has also been named in antitrust claims and was ordered to pay a fine of $3 billion in fees to settle U.S. Department of Justice charges and lawsuits with other governmental agencies over claims Paxil had been illegally promoted as safe for treating depression in children, despite not having received the go-ahead from the FDA for use by people younger than 18.

 Warnings about Paxil

-Paxil has received more than 40 warnings from drug regulatory agencies through seven countries.
-In 2011, the US Food and Drug Administration (FDA) told doctors about the risk for Paxil to increase the chance of persistent pulmonary hypertension (PPHN) in newborn babies.
-This came after warnings about the risk for birth defects in babies born to mothers using Paxil.
+Paxil has been the subject of more than 40 warnings from drug regulatory agencies through seven countries.
+In 2011, the US Food and Drug Administration (FDA) warned health professionals about the increased risk of persistent pulmonary hypertension (PPHN) in newborn babies whose mothers had taken Paxil.
+This came after warnings about the risk for other types of birth defects in babies born to mothers using Paxil.

-Warnings for Paxil were also issued in Australia about an increase in death rates among female Paxil users.
-The United States also issued a public health warning about Paxil’s risk for inducing serotonin syndrome.
+Warnings for Paxil were also issued in Australia about increase in death rates among female Paxil users and a public health warning was issued in the U.S. about Paxil’s risk for inducing serotonin syndrome.
 This condition can cause hallucinations and hypertensive crisis, and in some cases, be fatal.

 Side Effects of Paxil